When did Rolex Change to Sapphire crystal? A Guide to Rolex Crystals

-The watch industry has struggled with the watch crystals for decades, not finding a material that is suitable enough.
+The watch industry has struggled with watch crystals for decades, not finding a material that is suitable enough.
 In the earliest days of watchmaking, when pocket watches were the focus, they used regular glass.
 The problem with this is that it is extremely delicate, especially when made as thin as a crystal for a watch.

-But as wristwatches came around, people started realizing that glass wasn’t an ideal material, especially considering a wristwatch is far more exposed to potentially dangerous that can damage the glass compared to a pocket watch that sits relatively safe inside the jacket.
+But as wristwatches came around, people started realizing that glass wasn’t an ideal material, especially considering a wristwatch is far more exposed to potentially dangerous that can damage the glass compared to a pocket watch that sits relatively safely inside the jacket.

 Therefore, as the popularity of wristwatches started increasing, the watch industry started using a different material – acrylic glass.

 More and more manufacturers moved towards acrylic glass for their watches, including Rolex.
-The benefits of acrylic is that it does not shatter or break in the same way as glass, due to its softness.
+The benefit of acrylic is that it does not shatter or break in the same way as glass, due to its softness.
 The downside, of course, is that because the material is so soft, it tends to scratch very easily.
 In fact, even just the touch of your cuff can create small scratches on the crystal.